sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 3
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Traces the route taken by packets over an IPv4/IPv6 network
+Short desc    : Traces the route taken by packets over an IPv4/IPv6 network
 URL          : http://traceroute.sourceforge.net
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : The traceroute utility displays the route used by IP packets on their
+Descript     : The traceroute utility displays the route used by IP packets on their
              : way to a specified network (or Internet) host.
 Traceroute displays
              : the IP number and host name (if possible) of the machines along the
              : route taken by the packets.
 Traceroute is used as a network debugging